 He explained to reporters that the building was erected during "the roaring Twenties, when we had the skyscraper-church idea because we though it was a way of keeping up with the times."
 He now admitted that a church "must be a monument by itself" and not have "semi-commercial" characteristics."
 The two-story church space was remodeled for the Vanguard Recording Studio.

 Another Soviet made headlines in the spring of 1963.
 On May 15 Boris Illashevich checked in.
 The 58-year old was a language teacher.
 Shortly afterward he raised the suspicion of a clerk in an upper-Broadway Army and Navy Surplus store when he purchased a United States Army .30-caliber carbine rifle and 15 rounds of ammunition.

 Police entered his room at the Hotel Carteret where they found the weapon and ammunition.
 Illashevich was arrested on the charge of possessing a weapon as an alien.
 He did not offer a reason for arming himself.

 In 1968 an investment syndicate headed by Nathan Brodsky, Milton Schapiro and Peter Jakobson converted the Hotel Carteret to apartments.
 The former church-turned recording studio was transformed into a nightclub.
 Ironically, for years the space where Presbyterians had worshiped was home to Twirl, a dance club frequented by Chelsea's gay community.

 Today there are 262 rental apartments in The Carteret.
 The Gotham Comedy Club has replaced Twirl.
-Other than its regrettable retail storefronts, the building retains Emory Roth's wonderful 1927 flavor, including the multi-paned casement windows and the beautiful marquee.
+Other than its regrettable retail storefronts, the building retains Emery Roth's wonderful 1927 flavor, including the multi-paned casement windows and the beautiful marquee.

 photographs by the author